 The Jaipur Metro is put up in two phases.
-Phase I includes the Green Line and Phase II includes the Orange Line.
+Phase I includes the Pink Line and Phase II includes the Orange Line.
 At present, Phase I is operational, while Phase II is under construction.
 The implementation of the project is being managed by the Jaipur Metro Rail Corporation Limited.

-Route of Jaipur Metro Green Line
+Route of Jaipur Metro Pink Line

 Mansarovar - New Aatish Market - Vivek Vihar - Shyam Nagar - Ram Nagar - Civil Lines - Railway Station - Sindhi Camp - Chand Pole - Choti Chaupar - Badi Chaupar

 The Orange Line is the second proposed route of the Jaipur Metro Rail.
 It will connect Sitapura Industrial Area to Ambabari.
 The total length of the route is around 23 km and it will have 20 metro stations (15 elevated and 5 underground).
 This line is scheduled to be completed by 2021.

 Sitapura Industrial Area - Pratap Nagar - Haldi Ghati Gate - Sanganer - Laxmi Nagar - Durgapura - Mahaveer Nagar - Gopalpura - Dev Nagar - Tonk Phatak - Gandhi Nagar Mode - Sawai Mansingh Stadium - Narayan Singh Circle - SMS Hospital - Ajmeri Gate - Government Hostel - Sindhi Camp - Subhash Nagar - Pani Pech - Ambabari